kuco23/fractool/README.md

 -cm magma -it 1000 -cmo normal -cpc 85 2 0.25 --cache
 ```

-Now, if we want to draw the same julia set (same polynomial, algorithm, pixels, number of iterations, center and radius).
+Now, if we want to draw the same Julia set (same polynomial, algorithm, pixels, number of iterations, center, and radius), then you'll be notified that the cached image data will be used.